Interlibrary Loan (ILL)

 What is Interlibrary Loan and who can use it?

-Interlibrary Loan (ILL) is a service that allows COCC students, faculty and staff to request articles, books and DVDs from other libraries, free of charge.
-This service is unavailable to community patrons.
-(Community patrons may place interlibrary loan requests through Deschutes Public Library, either online or in person.)
+Interlibrary Loan (ILL) is a service that allows COCC students, faculty, staff and community patrons to request articles, books and DVDs from other libraries, free of charge.

 What is the difference between Summit and Interlibrary Loan?

 Summit items come from academic libraries in the Pacific Northwest.
 ILLs come from public or academic libraries throughout the United States.